ThingPulse/docs/docs/guides/wifi-color-display-kit.md

 #### Select board and serial port
 {!../includes/select-board-and-serial-in-Arduino-IDE.md!}

+#### Select flash mode and flash size
+The WeMos D1 mini Pro module included in this kit has an embedded 16MB SPI flash memory.
+15MB of that will be reserved to host a [SPIFFS file system](https://github.com/pellepl/spiffs).
+If you select the correct board in the IDE the flash mode and flash size settings should get auto-configured.
+Verify the settings are as follows:

+- in ==Tools== > ==Flash Mode== select "DIO"
+- in ==Tools== > ==Flash Size== select "16M (15M SPIFFS)"

+The application might fail to transfer or fail to start if the flash options are not configured properly.

 #### Install libraries

 The ThingPulse Weather Station Color depends on a number of other libraries.
 They need to be made available to the